-16.3 UNHCEMS 3.0
+16.4 UNHCEMS 3.0

-OEHS staff will continue to be integral members of the UNHCEMS® development team as UNH Research Computing Center (RCC) continues the UNHCEMS 3.0 project.
-This multi-year project will continue in 2022 as the project team designs, builds, and tests the latest version of UNHCEMS®.
-This effort is a complete re-code and re-design of UNHCEMS®.
-UNH OEHS staff will continue working with members of the RCC and the UNH Innovations team.
-UNHCEMS provides critical safety and compliance information for UNH institutions; modernizing this system will ensure that the participating institutions can continue to rely on this critical EHS resource.
+The UNH Research Computing Center and UNH Innovations are managing the development of UNHCEMS 3.0.
+In 2023 OEHS continued to participate in this multi-year project providing assistance with functionality, knowledgebase expertise on the topic of Health & Safety programs, and beta testing in the new environment.
+UNH OEHS staff will continue working with members of the RCC and the UNH Innovations team as requested during the development and design process.
+UNHCEMS provides critical safety and compliance information for UNH institutions; modernizing this system will ensure that the UNH and participating institutions can continue to rely on this critical EHS resource.